nikhita/community/contributors/design-proposals/customresources-validation.md

 We do a schema pass there using the https://github.com/go-openapi/validate validator with the provided schema in the corresponding CRD.
 Validation errors are returned to the caller as for native resources.

 JSON-Schema also allows us to reject additional fields that are not defined in the schema and only allow the fields that are specified.
 This can be achieved by using `"additionalProperties": false` in the schema.
+However, there is danger in allowing CRD authors to set `"additionalProperties": false` because it breaks version skew (new client can send new optional fields to the old server).
+So we should not allow CRD authors to set `"additionalProperties": false`.

 ### Client-Side Validation